storageos/storageos.github.io/_docs/install/schedulers/kubernetes.md

 is planned for Kubernetes 1.8, and is being developed in [PR #46444](https://github.com/kubernetes/kubernetes/pull/46444).

-To achieve better performance you should [enable NBD on each node]({% link _docs/install/prerequisites/performance.md %}) that intend to consume or provide storage.
+To achieve better performance you should [enable the Network Block Device module]({% link _docs/install/prerequisites/nbd.md %}) on each node that intend to consume or provide storage.

 ## API Configuration